Philliec459/Altair-used-to-Select-Samples-from-Poro-Perm-Cross-Plot-to-Display-the-respective-Pc-Curves/README.md

 # Interrogate Petrophysical data using Python's Interactive Altair
 The objective of this project is to interrogate Petrophysical core data using python's interacive Altair.
+This program is also available with Geolog python loglans that are included in this repository.

 ### Data:
 Clerke's Rosetta Stone Arab-D carbonate data(1) is shown below in the display of our pandas DataFrame.
 This is Core analysis data.